Cash Isas can be as simple to use as standard savings accounts, and you won't have to pay tax on the interest you earn.

 That means you can save in the best way for you.
 If you haven't put any money aside this tax year then it may make sense to start by using your tax-free allowance.

 After all, if you're lucky then you'll never need to touch your emergency cash, so you may as well keep it in a tax-free account.

-If you withdraw it then it stops being tax free and you can't reinvest it without using your current tax year Nisa allowance.
+Under current rules, if you withdraw it then it stops being tax free and you can't reinvest it without using your current tax year Isa allowance.